-Education: Doktor in Medicinsk Vetenskap vid Uppsala Universitet.
+Education: PhD in Medical Science at Uppsala Universitet.

 Background: More than 25 years of experience in cancer research.
 Over the past 10 years, focused on industrial drug discovery in oncology.
 Prior to that he managed an academic research group at Uppsala University as principal investigator, and has initiated several innovative scientific projects in cancer biology.
 He has published more than 50 scientific articles and holds several patents.
 Associate professor of Experimental Pathology at Uppsala University.